AndreM92/Stock-Market-Scrapers/README.md

 I also wrote code to append the data on an existing file to create some built-in graphs, but openpyxl always deletes my Excel commands :(

+##PyQt extension
+I was able to solve the problems with Excel by creating a PyQt desktop application.
+This extension of my Scraper puts all the data in tables and visualises the asset distribution of my portfolio with a pie chart.